Parra for Cuva: 2015: Majouré

-2016: second album: Darwîś
+2016: Darwîś

 After finishing up their semester at university, Nicolas and Jonas – or Parra for Cuva & Senoy – packed their vehicle full of gear for a roadtrip to Spain where they recorded a new album.
 Inspired by the natural beauty of Spain's Mediterranean coast, the two were able to make enough content for an album.
 The duo spent the rest of the year back in Germany, mixing and arranging the pieces they had created.
 During the recording of the title song, the percussion track was accidentally left to loop, resulting in a trance-inducing meditative sound that gave them the idea for the title.

 2017: Mood in C

-Mood in C is the latest EP by Parra for Cuva.
-Following the album Darwīš together with Senoy on Project Mooncircle, the release is a collection of songs that were created in and around the previous year.
+In 2017, Parra for Cuva released the EP Mood in C. Following the album Darwīš together with Senoy on Project Mooncircle, the release is a collection of songs that were created in and around the previous year.
 The title song "Mood in C" was composed after the Ethiopian pentatonic scale that is deeply intertwined with both the spirituality of the people but also the war-torn and deeply trenched history of the country.
 Furthermore, it combines guitar effects with synths and all sounds were recorded analog with the help of effects units.
 The song "Unfinished Colours" together with "Others" is the first collaboration of a future joint project of the two friends.
 All percussion was either recorded on journeys and travels or at home with everyday objects to give the EP a unique sound.